Manorama09/Selfscape-mood_analyst/README.md

 1. Database : Atlas MongoDB
 2. The Project is hosted using Netlify and is live at https://selfscape.netlify.app.
+3. The domain was registered using domain.com and is live at http://www.selfscape.space/.
-3. Backend Server is deployed using Heroku.
+4. Backend Server is deployed using Heroku.

 ## Selfscape Home Page - Screenshot